davidearl/jcomma/README.md

 Where there is more than one input row ([rowCount](#hrowcount) is greater than 1), you'll need to say from which of those rows the CSV cell is obtained (this also allows you to concatenate several values vertically from the same column), by giving the row offset (0 for the first row, 1 for the second in each group of rows, and  so on).

-You can also include verbatim text, for example to parenthesis a second column. (`"comprising": [{"item": "text", "text": "whatever text"}, ...]` [in the recipe](#hrecipe)).
+You can also include:

+* verbatim text, for example to parenthesis a second column. (`"comprising": [{"item": "text", "text": "whatever text"}, ...]` [in the recipe](#hrecipe)).

-You can also include another field as a source for this field.
+* another field as a source for this field.
 However, it must be a field defined earlier in the record: fields are computed in order, so later fields are not available at this point. (`"comprising": [{"item": "field", "field": "name", ...}, ...]` [in the recipe](#hrecipe)).

+* the value of a column from the previous row rather than the current row being processed.

+* the value of a field from the previous record output.

 For fields and columns, check boxes are available to: